Maxime2/appgoo_core/README.md

 Any qualifying directory (or directories) will attempt to have the file served from the file system rather than generating a database function call.
 Note that all sub-directories of the nominated directory are included in scope for being served from the file system.

 ###### addFunctionFormat ######
 This converts the web request into a database function call.
 This consists of the file pattern to look for at the end of the web request (e.g ".js" would include /js/ajax.js) and the format to use to build the database call.
+There are no wildcards, and the use of "" indicates that there is NO file extension specified.

 There are two primary methods for building the function call; i.
 Build a function call based on the web request value; ii.
 Have a constant function call and pass the web request in as a parameter.
 The latter results in the called function determining what function to call.